zigster64/datastor.zig/README.md

 - Timeseries handy functions to get element state at a point in time / events over a period, etc
 - Automatic synch to disk as your collection data changes
 - Handles memory management nicely, so you can load / save / re-load data as much as you like, and let the library manage the allocations and frees
+- Handles tagged union data, so each table may store multiple variants of a type, but still using a strict schema across types
 - Handles Tree structured data, so you can optionally overlay a heirachy on top of your collection (using a parent_id field)

 ## Intial State information vs State Transitions